 We show that MIC60 assembly into the MICOS complex was reduced in MIC13-SLP2 DKO cells, while the steady state levels of MIC60 was comparable to controls.
 Therefore, we wanted to determine the status of MIC60 distribution in the IM in these KO cell lines.
-Using superresolution stimulated emission depletion (STED) nanoscopy, the distribution of MIC60 in the IM was marked with MIC60-specific antibodies.
-MIC60 showed punctate pattern with the raillike arrangement, which is consistent with previous publications (Jans, Wurm et al., 2013, Kondadi et al., 2020, Stoldt, Stephan et al., 2019).
-This pattern of MIC60 staining resembles the arrangement of CJs in the mitochondria.
-MIC60 staining in the MIC13-SLP2 DKO was remarkably different, compared to the WT cells, with less punctate structures and diffuse staining pattern evenly spread along the IBM.
-The staining of MIC60 in single MIC13 KO and SLP2 KO was also perturbed and the rail-like pattern was less prominent as the MIC60 spots were also equally distributed within the mitochondria (Fig 7A).
+Using superresolution stimulated emission depletion (STED) nanoscopy, the distribution of MIC60 in the

+IM was marked with MIC60-specific antibodies.
+MIC60 showed punctate pattern with the rail-378 like arrangement, which is consistent with previous publications (Jans, Wurm et al., 2013, 379 380 Kondadi et al., 2020, Stoldt, Stephan et al., 2019).
+This pattern of MIC60 staining resembles 381 the arrangement of CJs in the mitochondria.
+MIC60 staining in the MIC13-SLP2 DKO was remarkably different, compared to the WT cells, with less punctate structures and diffuse 382 staining pattern evenly spread along the IBM.
+The staining of MIC60 in single MIC13 KO and 383 SLP2 KO was also perturbed and the rail-like pattern was less prominent as the MIC60 spots 384 385 were also equally distributed within the mitochondria (Fig 7A).
 MIC60 could be present on the inner cristae stacks that are accumulated in MIC13 KO and SLP2 KO.
-Both MIC13 KO and SLP2 KO also contained some areas where MIC60 staining pattern was evenly spread or devoid of areas with any MIC60 puncta (Fig 7A).
-Overall, this implies that SLP2 in collaboration with assembled MIC10-subcomplex provides a scaffold that supports the formation and correct placement of MIC60 in the IBM.
+Even though the single 386 KOs could manage MIC60 puncta formation, the combined loss of SLP2 and MIC13 was 387 detrimental to MIC60 puncta formation, demonstrating a critical role of SLP2 in dictating 388 formation of MIC60 puncta perhaps by facilitating the formation of a conducive lipid 389 microenvironment.
+Stomatins are shown to create the microdomains in the lipid-bilayer.
+390 391 Therefore, we propose that SLP2-MIC10-subcomplex acts as 'seeder' for the formation of 392 MIC60 puncta in IM and thereby promote formation of CJ.